sergey-rybalkin/Emmet.net/README.md

 | m        | method     |
 | f        | field      |

 For example, mnemonic `_rif` will generate new private field `private readonly int |`.
+Add `?` to the type abbreviation to expand into nullable type.

 ## Build

-Emmet is originally written in JavaScript and Visual Studio cannot run it natively, so this project is using [V8.NET JavaScript engine](https://v8dotnet.codeplex.com/) to execute Emmet code.
-V8.NET libraries are included with source code and other dependencies are managed with NuGet.
+Emmet is originally written in JavaScript and Visual Studio cannot run it natively, so this project is using [Microsoft ChakraCore engine](https://github.com/Microsoft/ChakraCore) to execute Emmet code.
+ChakraCore.dll library is included with source code and other dependencies are managed with NuGet.

 Visual Studio 2017 and Visual Studio SDK are required to build the project.